G2Quantix/g2quantix.github.io/contact.md

 permalink: /contact/
 ---

-Whether you’re facing complex biological data challenges, need help building a custom analytics pipeline, or are planning a long-term strategy to accelerate your R&D, I’m here to help.
+Whether you’re facing complex biological data challenges, need help building a custom analytics and machine learning pipeline, or are planning a long-term strategy to accelerate your R&D, I’m here to help.
 Let’s discuss how G2 Quantix Solutions can support your goals and turn your data into actionable insights.

-Feel free to reach out—I look forward to hearing about your projects!
+Feel free to reach out.
+I look forward to hearing about your projects!

 <!-- Contact Panel -->
 <div style="display: flex; gap: 1.5rem; margin-top: 2rem; justify-content: center; flex-wrap: wrap;">